Help us save more lives, at no extra cost to you.

 Last year, we were able to reclaim £161,950.90 through Gift Aid.
 That’s enough to fund 49 critical care missions.

-All we need from you is a single Gift Aid declaration, which will not only cover your future donations but also donations you have made for the past four years.
+All we need from you is a single Gift Aid declaration, which will not only cover your future donations but also donations you have made in the current or previous four tax years.

 Gift Aid FAQ's